Infinite canvas

-The infinite canvas refers to the potentially limitless space that is available to webcomics presented on the World Wide Web.
-The term was introduced by Scott McCloud in his 2000 book Reinventing Comics, in which he suggested that webcomic creators could make a web page as large as needed to contain a comic page of any conceivable size.
-This infinite canvas would create an endless amount of storytelling benefits and would allow creators much more freedom in how they present their artwork.
+The infinite canvas is the feeling of available space for a webcomic on the World Wide Web relative to paper.
+The term was introduced by Scott McCloud in his 2000 book Reinventing Comics, which supposes a web page can grow as large as needed.
+This infinite canvas gives infinite storytelling features and creators more freedom in how they present their artwork.

-Journalists responded skeptically to McCloud's idea of the infinite canvas, as five years after Reinventing Comics, the concept had not taken off in large proportions yet.
+Journalists responded doubtfully, because five years after the publication of Reinventing Comics, the concept had not been widely adopted.
 Webcomics were primarily presented in the form of comic strips, which fit easily on a screen.
-Various webcomic creators have experimented with the infinite canvas, however, and extending comics to beyond what is possible in print has gained some popularity over the years.
+Many artists experiment with the infinite canvas, however, and comics growing beyond what is possible in print has gained some popularity over the years.

 Description

-In comic books, the panels of each page are laid out in such as a way to fit perfectly on the page, forcing cartoonists into a relatively small set of possible panel lay-outs per page.
-In his 2000 book, Reinventing Comics, cartoonist Scott McCloud proposed a solution for this situation in the form of the web page.
-Instead of using the monitor on which a webcomic is read as a "page", McCloud suggested using it as a "window" upon an infinite canvas.
-A webcomic could be made to be infinitely large, and the cartoonist could give a reader the ability to zoom in and out on it at will.
-McCloud claimed webcomics could be laid out in any shape: vertically like a tower, horizontally like a skyline, diagonally like a descending staircase, or even three dimensionally like a revolving cube.
+In comic books, the panels are fit according to the page, thus limiting artists to few arrangements for each page.
+In his 2000 book, Reinventing Comics, cartoonist Scott McCloud proposes that a web page solves the problem.
+Instead of making the monitor the "page", McCloud suggests making it a "window" upon an infinite canvas.
+A webcomic artist could give a reader an ability to zoom in and out rendering the comic infinitely large.
+McCloud wrote that webcomics could be made any shape: vertically like a tower, horizontally like a skyline, diagonally like a descending staircase, or even three dimensionally like a revolving cube.

-According to David Balan of Sequart Organization, webcomics with pages of limited size that use hyperlinks to move forward in the story consistently take the reader out of the experience, as there exists no visual link between any two pages.
-This issue is solved with a long, scrollable canvas, where the webcomic is presented as one long image.
-Such a webcomic may drag on, however, due to a lack of rhythm or punctuated story beats.
+According to David Balan of Sequart Organization, some webcomics might require small size pages (due to slow internet) and using hyperlinks to move forward in the story consistently takes the reader out of the experience, because there exists no visual link between any two pages.
 Balan praised McCloud's 2003 webcomic, The Right Number, for its zooming interface, which would have the same benefits as other infinite canvas formats, but still allows for a certain rhythm to exist.
 Other artists known for making persistent use of the infinite canvas in the early 2000s include Cayetano Garza, demian5, Patrick Farley, Tristan A. Farnon, and David Gaddis.